-An "on-call" assignment shall exist where the employee has been instructed by the appropriate management to remain available to work during an off duty period.
+An "on-call" assignment shall exist where the employee has been instructed by the appropriate management to remain available to work during an off-duty period.
 The employee must leave word where the employee may be reached by phone or electronic signaling device.
 The employee must be available to return to the work location on short notice to perform assigned duties.

-SECTION 2 - On-Call Fees Additive
+SECTION 2 - On-Call Additive

-- (A) When approved as provided herein, an employee who is required to be on-call shall be compensated by payment of a fee paid an on-call additive in an amount of one dollar (\$1.00) per hour for each hour or portion thereof the hour(s) such employee is required to be on-call pursuant to Rule 60L-32.0012(2)(b), F.A.C. - (B) An employee who is required to be on-call on a Saturday, Sunday, or holiday as listed in section 110.117(1), Florida Statutes, will be compensated by payment of a fee paid an on-call additive in an amount per hour equal to one-fourth (1/4) of the statewide hourly minimum for the employee's payband level paygrade for each hour or portion thereof the hour(s) such employee is required to be on-call pursuant to Rule 60L-32.0012(2)(b), F.A.C. - (C) On-call assignments are not to be granted on the basis of favoritism.
+- (A) When approved as provided herein, an employee who is required to be on-call shall be paid an on-call additive in an amount of one dollar (\$1.00) per hour for the hour(s) such employee is required to be on-call pursuant to Rule 60L-32.0012(2)(b), F.A.C. - (B) An employee who is required to be on-call on a Saturday, Sunday, or holiday as listed in section 110.117(1), Florida Statutes, will be paid an on-call additive in an amount per hour equal to one-fourth (1/4) of the statewide hourly minimum for the employee's paygrade for the hour(s) such employee is required to be on-call pursuant to Rule 60L-32.0012(2)(b), F.A.C.

+(C) On-call assignments are not to be granted on the basis of favoritism.